akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked Beatrice squarely in the eye, her expression hard as flint.
 “Only the King or God Himself can save your goose now.
 Go home, Beatrice.
 There is nothing more for you here.”

-Beatrice stumbled away, the nurse’s words tolling like a death knell in the dark.
-Brambles caught her legs; hedgerows slid past unseen.
+Beatrice stumbled away, seeing nothing, the nurse’s words tolling like a death.
+Brambles caught her legs; hedgerows slid past unperceived.
 Her own breath was loud in her ears.
 She could not imagine how she reached home, her feet must have worked by memory alone.

 The yard.
 The door.
 The cold nose of the staghound as she pushed inside.